 kubectl taint nodes host1 special-

-The following uses a Pod named
+The following uses a Pod created in the Deployment (named

 kubectl edit deployment nginx